Where can you travel...

 Heading on a family holiday?
 Then head to Alcudia and Cala Bona - these are the most popular areas for a family getaway.
 Here you'll find excellent beaches, plus waterparks to keep the kids entertained.

-Of course Majorca is also quite a popular party scene, with revellers heading to Magaluf (we won't mention its more seedy nickname!).
-But things being as they are, we aren't sure there'll be the same nightlife scene it's usually famous for this summer.
+Of course Mallorca is also quite a popular party scene, with revellers heading to Magaluf.
+But things being as they are, we aren't sure there'll be the same nightlife scene it's usually famous for this year.

 Menorca is a popular spot for families, as it moves at a much slower pace than Mallorca.
 Though you may head to one of the popular beach resorts, such as Cala'n Forcat, Punta Prima, Cala'n Bosch and Santo Tomas, it's also worth taking some time to explore the capital Mahón as it has a rich history and some interesting old architecture to admire.